-Once approved, Ohio will offer online sports betting via all major technology platforms.
-This includes computers, both Mac and PC, in addition to iOS and Android powered mobile apps for phones and tablets.
+Ohio offers online sports betting via all major technology platforms.
+This includes computers, both Mac and PC, in addition to iOS and Android-powered mobile apps for phones and tablets.

 Betting From A Computer

-When betting from a computer users will first be required to download and install a geolocation plug-in.
-The plug-in will serve as proof of location, using your WiFi connection to accurately relay your whereabouts to the betting site.
+When betting from a computer, users are first required to download and install a geolocation plug-in.
+The plug-in serves as proof of location, using your WiFi connection to accurately relay your whereabouts to the betting site.
 As discussed, if the site can’t locate you – you’re out of luck.

 Mobile Sports Betting

 Geolocation is actually a lot easier on your phone, too.
-Just grant the app access to your location services and it will sync immediately with its built in GPS unit – just like your navigation system does – to show proof of location.
+Just grant the app access to your location services and it syncs immediately with its built-in GPS unit – just like your navigation system does – to show proof of location.

 The Perks of Regulated Mobile Sports Betting in Ohio

 First and foremost, you’re guaranteed a safe experience when betting with a legal, regulated site.
-You know that the site you are using is backed by the government, and that everything is above board.
+You know that the site you are using is regulated by the government and that everything is above board.
 You never have to have concerns over whether your money is secure, or if your bet will be honored.

-It looks likely that the Ohio Casino Control Commission (OCCC) will take the reins for governing the industry.
+The Ohio Casino Control Commission (OCCC) regulates the industry.
 It’s the same branch of the government that is responsible for regulating the state’s current crop of casinos.
-Betting online with a regulated site will be no less legitimate as betting in-person, inside of an Ohio casino or racino.
+Betting online with a regulated site is no less legitimate as betting in-person, inside of an Ohio casino or racino.

 Fast, Easy Banking

-Legal Ohio sports betting operators will offer plenty of options for both deposits and withdrawals.
-You won’t be pigeon holed into using a singular, sketchy option.
-Adding money to your account will only take a moment, and if you hit a big bet and want to cashout – your money will always be there upon request.
+Legal Ohio sports betting operators offer plenty of options for both deposits and withdrawals.
+You won’t be pigeonholed into using a singular, sketchy option.
+Adding money to your account only takes a moment, and if you hit a big bet and want to cash out – your money will always be there upon request.

-Legal sportsbooks will offer bettors the ability to wager from anywhere in the state of Ohio, at any time.
-Pull out your laptop or a mobile device like a phone or tablet, log-in, and you’re ready to bet.
+Legal sportsbooks offer bettors the ability to wager from anywhere in the state of Ohio, at any time.
+Pull out your laptop or a mobile device like a phone or tablet, log in, and you’re ready to bet.
 It doesn’t matter if the nearest retail sportsbook is a hundred miles away – anyone in the state of Ohio can bet at any time.